0x10f/dchan/README.md

 ## Memory

-All posts, threads, and memory pages are pre-allocated and reused for the lifetime of the contract's life.
-This cuts down the cost it takes to write to the contract storage by 75\% (5,000 versus 20,0000 gas).
-There is an overhead with garbage collecting and logically organizing objects, but they are overcome by packing structs to be at most a word in length and batching writes so that structs are only written once per call to the contract.
+All posts, threads, and memory pages are pre-allocated and reused over the lifetime of the contract.
+This cuts down the cost it takes to write to the contract storage by 75\% (5,000 versus 20,0000 gas) in most cases.
+There is an overhead with garbage collecting and logically organizing objects, but they are overcome by packing objects to be at most a word in length and batching writes so that objects are only written once per call to the contract.

 Threads are stored in a LRU (Least Recently Used) cache structure which allows for recycling to free resources for new threads.